JetEngine Dashboard Settings Overview

 Skins Manager

-In the Skins manager settings menu tab, you can import or export post types, taxonomies, listing items, queries, CCTs, relations, meta boxes, etc., from one website to another.
+The Skins Manager settings menu tab allows import or export post types, taxonomies, listing items, queries, CCTs, relations, meta boxes, etc., from one website to another.
 To learn how to work with this feature, proceed to the How to Import and Export Custom Post Types, Terms, and Meta Fields tutorial.
+The settings include the Import Skin, Export Skin, and Presets tabs.

-In the Export Skin tab, you can get any JetEngine content and import it to another website, so you don’t need to create the same elements several times.
+In the Export Skin tab, any JetEngine content can be selected and imported to another website to avoid creating the same elements several times.

-The Presets tab is only available if you enable the Profile Builder and Forms (Legacy) default modules.
+The Presets tab is only available if the Profile Builder and Forms (Legacy) default modules are activated.
+There are the following settings:

 Shortcode Generator